RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 + **Learning Targets:** Learning Targets are assessed by Checkpoints as described above. **Each Checkpoint is cumulative**, so for example Checkpoint 2 will cover some new material plus material from Checkpoint 1, and so on. **Each Learning Target will appear on four (4) consecutive checkpoints**; for example, a problem for Learning Target 3 first appears on Checkpoint 2 and new versions of that problem will appear on Checkpoints 3, 4 and 5.
 In this way, if you work a problem on a Checkpoint that doesn't meet the standard, you can just try it again at a later Checkpoint.
 However: **After four Checkpoints, the Learning Target is "retired"** and will only appear on the final two Checkpoints (or by request if you spend a token, explained later), so you do need to tackle Learning Targets early and fix any misconceptions you have on them reasonably quickly in order to earn a Mastery rating (which is earned by completing two  Checkpoint problems successfully).
 + **AEPs** earning M, P, or X can be revised and resubmitted at any time by reflecting on the feedback you receive, making corrections and rewrites, and then re-uploading the new draft to Blackboard.
 However, see below for two important restrictions on AEP revisions.
 + **Daily Prep** assignments *may not* be revised or resubmitted.
 They are graded on completeness and effort only, and therefore can only be done once.
 However, you can spend a token to convert a "No Pass" mark to a "Pass" if needed.
 + **WeBWorK** problems can be redone and resubmitted as many times as you need until the deadline.
-However they cannot be redone once the deadline has pa
+However they cannot be redone once the deadline has passed.

 Revision options for the startup assignments are specified in those assignments.

 **Restrictions on AEP revisions:** You may only submit **two AEP items per week** --- either initial drafts of two different AEPs, two revisions, or one of each.
 A third submission in a week can be purchased with a token (see below), but four or more submissions in a week are not allowed under any circumstance.
-Also, you must spend a token to revise an AEP that earned a grade of "X".
+Also, **you must spend a token to revise an AEP that earned a grade of "X"**; this is in place to make sure your AEP drafts represent a complete and good-faith effort.

 **Tokens:** Each student starts the semester with 5 **tokens**, which can be used to purchase exceptions to the course rules.
 The token "menu" is below.
 To spend a token, go to the *Token Spending* form (found in the in the *Submit a Form* area on Blackboard), fill it out, and submit it.
 Once the form is submitted, the item you purchased is yours; you do not need permission or confirmation.
 Everything listed here costs 1 token: